Ancient Mukhya Praana [Anjaneya] Temple of Chennai

 Features of vigraha

-The idol is nineteen inches tall made of hard granite stone in standing posture with right leg stretching an inch in front of left.
-With folded hands held near bosom with bracelets and tendon ornaments, He wearing Kaupeenam, tucking mace resting on left clavicle and inside of left upper arm, ear-studs and a small crown overhead stands for humility, servitude, celibacy, renunciation, strength of character and a figure to be meditated upon.
+Mukhya Praana [Hanuman], Hanumantharayan Kovil St, Triplicane, Chennai The idol of Sri Mukhya Praana is nineteen inches tall and made of hard granite stone in standing posture.
+Lord’s right leg is stretching an inch in front than that of the left leg.
+His folded hands are held near His bosom with bracelets and tendon ornaments.
+He is wearing Kaupeenam and is seen tucking mace resting on the left clavicle and inside of the left upper arm.
+The ear studs and a small crown overhead stand for humility, servitude, celibacy, renunciation, strength of character, and a figure to be meditated upon.

 Renovation of the temple in 1910